qjcg/elx/README.md

+# Electrostatic

-# Electrostatic: a simple static site generator
+A simple static site generator.

 **NOTE: This is pre-alpha software.
 Several features are not yet fully implemented.**